autolab/docs/docs/index.md

         :::bash
         sudo apt-get install sqlite3 libsqlite3-dev

 6. Installing MySQL.
-(If you would like to only use SQLite, which is for testing & development only, you can skip this step.)
-Following instructions from [How to Install MySQL on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04).
+(If you would just like to test Autolab, then you can skip this step by using SQLite) Following instructions from [How to Install MySQL on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04).

         :::bash
         sudo apt install mysql-server